bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_3.md

 ### Status of the Deliverables

+We have completed the following deliverables;

+1. Group Milestone Report - This report
+2. Project Artifacts - Included in this document
+3. Software Package - The application is dockerized and deployed
+4. Individual Reports - Included in this document

 ### Final Release Notes

 1. The web application is now fully functional.
 It has all the features that the mobile application has, and it is fully integrated with the backend.